 Black Summer

-The 2019-2020 drought and fire season was harsh.
-We were miles from the nearest fire, but the sky was orange, the trees looked dead from drought and the irritation of smoke in the air and lungs, made the fires seem close.
+In the 2019 drought, we were miles from the nearest fire, but the sky was orange, the trees looked dead and smoke in air, made the fires seem closer.